rosmo-robot/rosmo-robot.github.io/part-1-initio.md

 ---
 layout: page
-title: build a robot
+title: Programming in Python with the Initio Robot
 ---

----
-layout: page
-title: build a robot
----

 University of Liverpool, 2019 This work is licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-nc-sa/4.0/).

-# **Programming in Python with the Initio Robot:**

-#

 # **Part 1**

 # **Chapter 1:**

-#

 # **Getting Started**